-(B) Sixty percent of the funds shall be made available to private well owners and municipal, county, joint, or otherwise public drinking water systems serving thirty thousand customers, or fewer, in the form of forgivable loans or grants.
-Forty percent of the funds shall be made available to municipal, county, joint, or otherwise public drinking water systems serving more than thirty thousand customers, in the form of forgivable loans or grants.
+(B) At least sixty percent of the funds shall be made available to private well owners and municipal, county, joint, or otherwise small public drinking water systems in the form of forgivable loans or grants.
+Up to forty percent of the funds shall be made available to municipal, county, joint, or otherwise public drinking water systems serving more than thirty thousand customers, in the form of forgivable loans or grants.